retrojorgen/bk-backend/README.md

 ## Overview

-Provides one single endpoint to calculate how much you can claim in travel deduction between your home and workplace.
+Provides one single root endpoint to calculate how much you can claim in travel deduction between your home and workplace.

 ## API-request